NHSDigital/RAP_example_pipeline_python/README.md

 This repo contains a simple example pipeline to act as an example of RAP good-practice with Python.

-## Flow Chart

-- Input:
-    - Load the Artificial HES data
-    - Save it to a CSV
-- Process:
-    - Work out the following metrics:
-       - Count of episodes
-       - Count of patients
-    - At the following aggregations:
-       - All England
-       - Trust
-       - Region
-- Output:
-    - CSV outputs
-    - Graph outputs

 ## Processes Flow-chart

 ```mermaid